-Those enrolled in a degree program—either at St. Mary’s College or elsewhere—are eligible to receive transferrable course credit for their experience at the Chesapeake Writers’ Conference.
+- College students are eligible to receive transferable course credit for their experience at the Chesapeake Writers’ Conference.
+You would take “ENGL 395 Topics in Writing: Chesapeake Writers’ Conference Seminar in Creative Writing” for two credits from St. Mary’s College of Maryland.
+More details about this option are available below.
 If you plan to apply to the conference as a college student wishing to pursue the course credit option, please be sure to check the appropriate box in your submittable application.
 Once accepted to the conference, you will sign up for the credit option when you register.
 SMCM students will need to sign up for the course during summer enrollment.

-You can contact Jerry Gabriel, Conference Director (email@example.com), with any questions about the course credit option.
+You can contact Conference Director, Jerry Gabriel, with questions about the course credit options. email@example.com

 ENGL 395 Topics in Writing: Chesapeake Writers’ Conference Seminar in Creative Writing

 June 24-30 (on St. Mary’s campus) and correspondence with professor post-conference.

 Prerequisite: 200-level writing course or permission of the instructor.